• Home

 NCL Wide

-The Outpatient Parenteral Antimicrobial Therapy (OPAT) service at Royal Free London (RFL) aims to facilitate the early and safe discharge of patients who are clinically stable and require short to long-term intravenous antibiotic therapy.
+The Outpatient Parenteral Antimicrobial Therapy (OPAT) service at Royal Free London (RFL) facilitates the early and safe discharge of patients who are clinically stable and require short to long-term intravenous antibiotic therapy.

 The OPAT team offers patient or community nurse administration of intravenous therapy via an appropriate access device.